-The educational content appears in the treatment of the doctor’, it was soft, not only his task to give her medicine and advice, but he did scientific activity in front of "Rose".
-The doctor did not give the result of the experience to "Rose" and did not tell her why he did this particular experience but left it until she thinks and draw the result alone.
+The educational content appears in doctor’s advice for Rose; he subtly shows that his task is not only to give Rose medicine, but to demonstrate his point to her through a scientific experiment.
+The doctor does not simply give the result of the experiment to Rose, neither does he tell her why he is performing this particular activity, instead he leaves it up to Rose to reach conclusions on her own.

-Example 2: “"The Polluted Lake"“
+Example 2: “The Polluted Lake“